SchoolScoops

 Overview

-Founded in 1865, Cornell University is a private Ivy League research university located in Ithaca, New York.
-It offers a diverse range of programs across its 16 colleges and schools, emphasizing a strong research focus, vibrant campus life, and competitive athletic teams.
+Founded in 1865, Cornell University is a private Ivy League research university in Ithaca, NY.
+It offers more than 100 academic programs across 16 colleges and schools, fostering interdisciplinary learning and global discovery.
+Students who book a Cornell University campus tour experience a dynamic university that values curiosity, creativity, and community.

 Cornell University Size